delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 The characteristics of the plugin are:

 * It uses the latest HTML5 technology, however it will also work with old browsers and mobile phones.
+* It is compliant with the General Data Protection Regulation (GDPR) of the European Union.
 * It can be added in posts, pages or sidebars (as a widget).
 * It can capture and upload screenshots or video from the device's camera.
 * It supports additional form fields (like checkboxes, text fields, email fields, dropdown lists etc).